-Mediation and Collaborative Law are both non-adversarial methods of dispute resolution designed to help parties to voluntarily resolve issues related to their divorce instead of having the judge make these decisions for them.
+Collaborative Law and Family Mediation are both non-adversarial methods of dispute resolution designed to help parties voluntarily resolve issues related to their divorce instead of having the judge make these decisions for them.
 The goal of both methods is to encourage parties to consider their own needs and interests and enable them to make their own decisions by mutual agreement.
-By using such non-adversarial methods, mediators and collaborative law professionals hope to help parties maintain a constructive working relationship and reduce the emotional and financial stress of litigation.
+By using such non-adversarial methods, mediators and collaborative law professionals work to help parties maintain a constructive working relationship and reduce the emotional and financial stress of divorce litigation.

 Under Florida law, parties are permitted to choose either or both methods to resolve disputes.
-While similar in many ways, there are also major differences between the two.
+While similar in many ways, there are also major differences between the two which are described below.

 Mediation is “a process whereby a neutral third person called a mediator acts to encourage and facilitate the resolution of a dispute between two or more parties.
 It is an informal and nonadversarial process with the objective of helping the disputing parties reach a mutually acceptable and voluntary agreement.
 In mediation, decision-making authority rests with the parties…” [Florida Statute 44.1011(2)]

 Collaborative Law, on the other hand, is “a process intended to resolve a collaborative matter without intervention by a tribunal and in which persons sign a collaborative law participation agreement and are represented by collaborative attorneys.”
 [Florida Statute 61.56(4)]

 2. Role of Lawyers